- Adobe Premiere User Guide

 - Now right click on this clip and from drop down menu select “Add frame hold” option.

-- It will immediately cut that particular point from whole clip and freeze frame effect will get added.
-Such types of effects are useful at ending position of a video clip.
+- It will immediately cut that particular point from whole clip and freeze frame effect will get added to the rest of the video clip.
+Such types of effects are useful at ending position of a video clip in case that you don’t want to insert any segment.

-Users can create a freeze frame or still image from movie clip by simply using the export frame button.
+Users can create a freeze frame or still image from movie clip by simply using the Export Frame button.
 This button can be found on Source Monitor and with the help of Program Monitor you can immediately export your desired frame out of video even without using Adobe Media Encoder.
-Here are few simple to use steps:
+Below are the steps of exporting still frames:

 - First of all you have to position your playhead at particular frame location that you wish to export out of the video frame sequence.

-- Now hit the Export frame button.
-It will immediately open an export frame dialogue box on screen where you can add name of the field in text format.
-This clipped image will also contain the time code of original video.
+- Now hit the Export frame button, or you can use the shortcut Shift+E. It will immediately open an export frame dialogue box on screen where you can change name of the still frame and save it in JPEG or PNG format.
+This image will also contain the time code of original video.

 Note: These exported still images will appear with Lavender shade on timeline so that users can easily distinguish them from original clip.

-With time remapping tool you can freeze a particular section of frame as:
+With time remapping tool you can freeze a particular section of frame by changing the selected clip speed as:

 - Go to timeline and locate your video clip that you want to freeze.
 Now move to clip effect menu and select Remapping option, finally hit speed option from available drop down menu.